roosbot/Bootcamp-Assignments/module-2/Reading-Stats-Concepts/Deliverable.md

 *However, the difference between the value that you expect does not need to be the same as the outcome value.
 It can be that the outcome of the experiment is not equal to the guessed number.
 This is because the mean has nothing to do with the probability of getting to that mean.
 The mean is dependent on frequency, so the more you guess, the more likely that you guess correctly if you guess the mean.

-*The expected value takes into account the probability and gives you an estimate as to how likely you are to guess correctly.
+*The expected value does take the probability into account and gives you an estimate as to how likely you are to guess correctly.

 Good reference: https://www.quora.com/Under-what-situations-is-the-expected-value-equal-to-mean